ZODIAC CIPHERS

 Picture

-On September 18th 1973 the Zodiac Killer, either deliberately or inadvertently, revealed the location of "Monticello" in the July 13th 1971 Monticello card by (probably) removing the tombstone of Kathie Snoozy from the Oak Hill Memorial Park & Cemetery in the Monticello neighborhood of San Jose.
+On September 18th 1973 the Zodiac Killer, either deliberately or inadvertently, revealed the location of "Monticello" in the July 13th 1971 Monticello card by, almost certainly, removing the tombstone of Kathie Snoozy from the Oak Hill Memorial Park & Cemetery in the Monticello neighborhood of San Jose.
+A cemetery I identified in December 2018 as the location mentioned in the card, despite never seeing this accompanying newspaper article until 2023.
 The tombstone had "Zodiac" written on it in crayon.
 This was almost certainly the Zodiac Killer, because a hoaxer in 1973 would have had no way of knowing that this cemetery had been featured in an unreleased communication nearly two years previously.
 But what triggered the Zodiac Killer to perform such an act in the third quarter of 1973?
 Had something about the Zodiac Killer appeared in a San Jose newspaper in the last week or so?

 On September 13th 1973, the San Jose Mercury reported on the September 10th 1973 murder of Yellow Cab driver Roland J. Canfield (41) of 551 Manor Drive, Pacifica, who was shot behind his right ear at 4:00pm while parked at the intersection of 27th and Noe streets in San Francisco.
 The wallet of Roland J. Canfield, still in his back pocket, was empty of money.
 The taxicab strongbox was described as undisturbed.
 Homicide inspectors David Toschi and William Armstrong, investigatng the case, indicated a lack of evidence to form a Zodiac Killer connection to that of Paul Stine on October 11th 1969.